 Cornish College of the Arts (the College) vests in its Office of Campus Safety & Security (Campus Safety & Security) responsibility for overall campus safety and investigations of any alleged crimes.
-It is strongly requested that any office, department or employee of the College that receives information relating to alleged crimes immediately report that information to the Campus Safety &Security.
+It is strongly requested that any office, department or employee of the College that receives information relating to alleged crimes immediately report that information to the Campus Safety & Security.

 Criminal incidents may also be referred to the Seattle Police Department (SPD), which has jurisdiction on the campus.
 Campus Safety & Security maintains a highly professional working relationship with the Seattle Police Department and other law enforcement agencies.
 All crime victims and witnesses are strongly encouraged to immediately report any crime to the Campus Safety & Security and the Seattle Police Department.
 Campus Safety & Security will facilitate and provide support to any student or employee desiring to report a crime to the Seattle Police Department.
 Prompt reporting will assure timely warning notices on campus and accurate disclosure of crime statistics.
-The College works closely with the Seattle Police Department, however at the date of this publishing, an MOU is not in place.
+The College works closely with the Seattle Police Department, however, as of the date of this publishing, an MOU is not in place.

 Additionally, Campus Safety & Security personnel are obligated as representatives of the College to enforce institutional rules and regulations.
 They have the authority to ask persons for identification to determine whether individuals have lawful business at the College and to administer trespass notices to those who do not.
 Campus Safety & Security staff have the authority to issue parking tickets on behalf of the College.
-Security staff are non-sworn, contracted through Northwest Security Services and licensed through the State of Washington.
-They receive training in the following subjects: criminal law, civil law, public relations, sexual violence, emergency response, interpersonal communication, crisis intervention, defense tactics, Title IX compliance and protection of persons and property.